SAP: focus of Ariba deal is growth, not cutbacks

-MUNICH Top European software company SAP AG (SAPG.DE) said combining its business with Ariba Inc ARBA.O will spur additional growth, as it strives to become the world's largest cloud computing company.
+MUNICH Oct 1 Top European software company SAP AG said combining its business with Ariba Inc will spur additional growth, as it strives to become the world's largest cloud computing company.

 "We are looking for synergies on the revenue side.
 It's not about cutting costs," Co-Chief Executive Jim Snabe said in a conference call on Monday.